Demonstrators vow to sustain momentum until change happens

 "Every single day it's growing from people who want to get more involved, who want to take more actions, so we're going to be mobilizing those folks," Burks said.
 In Minneapolis, organizer Sam Martinez said regular meetings and a mailing list of about 5,000 has sustained the Twin Cities Coalition for Justice 4 Jamar, formed after the 2015 shooting death of Jamar Clark during a struggle with two white officers.

-“We meet every week, because we know that's what it takes,” Martinez said.
-Nakia Wallace, an organizer of protests in Detroit, said people were beginning to understand the movement's power.
+"We meet every week because we know that's what it takes," Martinez said.

-“The world is watching,” she said, adding: “The main strategy is to get people to collectively come out and make demands until those demands are met.”
-Another Detroit organizer, Brian Silverstein, acknowledged that maintaining the pace of protests is demanding and said less visible efforts are also important.
-“We may not protest every day.
-That is tiring,” he said.
-“I woke up this morning and it felt like my calves were falling off.
-A lot of our folks are elderly and can't be out in the streets.
-This movement is not just these marches.
-The marches are great, but we need to force the government to do the things we want them to do.”
-For the past week in Richmond, Virginia, Austin Carroll, a 28-year-old musician, has spent six hours a day marching or protesting near a soaring statue of Confederate Gen. Robert E. Lee, which the governor agreed this week to remove.

-Carroll, a member of Black Lives Matter, has strained his voice from yelling and his 6-year-old son, Levi, has blisters on his feet.
-But Carroll said they plan to continue to march every day until more changes come, including deescalation training for police.
-“I am tired.
-My voice and legs are gone,” Carroll said.
-“We're resting right now, but we'll be back out here marching tonight.” ___ Amy reported from Atlanta and Williams from Detroit.
-AP journalists Kelli Kennedy in Fort Lauderdale, Florida; Jeff Baenen and Steve Karnowski in Minneapolis; Denise Lavoie in Richmond, Virginia; Jonathan Drew in Durham, North Carolina, and reporters around the U.S. contributed.

 ALSO READ